-This equation fixes the values of the invariants $\chi(\Out(F_n))$ and enables to study them.
+This equation fixes the values of the invariants $\chi(\Out(F_n))$ and enables one to study them.
 To fully justify this, a precise definition of the renormalization procedure in QFT is needed, but this lies beyond the scope of these expository notes (see \cite{BoVo}~Section~6 for a derivation).

-The QFT interpretation of the above equation, however, is straightforward: The generating function $\frac{x}{2} + \cY(-\hbar e^{-x})$ encodes \emph{counterterms} or \emph{renormalization constants} that renormalize the QFT with action $-(e^x-x-1)$, which was the subject of Section~\ref{secgc2}, in a generalized sense.
-See~\cite{Borinsky} Chapters~5-7 for a detailed algebraic and combinatorial treatment of such renormalization operations.
+The QFT interpretation of the above equation, however, is readily stated: The generating function $\frac{x}{2} + \cY(-\hbar e^{-x})$ encodes \emph{counterterms} or \emph{renormalization constants} that renormalize the QFT with action $-(e^x-x-1)$, which was the subject of Section~\ref{secgc2}, in a generalized sense.
+See~\cite{Borinsky} Chapters~5--7 for a detailed algebraic and combinatorial treatment of such renormalization operations.

 [2]{\href{https://doi.org/\detokenize{#2}}{#1}} [1]{\href{https://arxiv.org/abs/\detokenize{#1}}{arXiv:#1}}